riscv-software-src/riscof/docs/source/yaml-specs.rst

 WARL field Restriction Proposal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the RISC-V privilege spec indicates several CSRs and sub-fields of CSRs to be WARL (Write-Any-Read-Legal), it is now necessary to provide a scheme of WARL functions which can be used to precisely define the functionality of anysuch WARL field/register.
+Since the RISC-V privilege spec indicates several CSRs and sub-fields of CSRs to be WARL (Write-Any-Read-Legal), it is now necessary to provide a scheme of WARL functions which can be used to precisely define the functionality of any such WARL field/register.

 The following proposal for WARL functions was made by **Allen Baum (: esperanto)** and has been adopted in this framework.